How To Get Rid Of Boxelder Beetles

 Every year around this time in the Portland, Oregon area, we start to get calls about a plague-like pest infestation of beetles that covers our customers’ homes.
-Seemingly in an instance, their entire home became covered in black beetles.
-So, what are these beetles, where did they come from and how do you get rid of them?
+Seemingly in an instant, their entire home became covered in black beetles.
+So, what are these beetles, where did they come from, and how do you get rid of them?

 I have heard that they can bite, but it does not break the skin.
-However, they are fairly intimidating to encounter because they come in such large numbers and they tend to fly at your head and make a loud buzzing noise.
-Mostly, they are just unpleasant to look at and people are looking for a way to get rid of them.
+However, they are somewhat intimidating to encounter because they come in such large numbers, and they tend to fly at your head and make a loud buzzing noise.
+Mostly, they are just unpleasant to look at, and people are looking for a way to get rid of them.

 Where do they come from?

 If you have them covering your home, you probably have established trees nearby.
 Most commonly, these beetles live in the bark of trees.
-The reason you now see them crawling over your home is because they are looking to bathe in the sun and reproduce with each other.
-Mainly they will just congregate on the south side of the home to get the most sun.
+The reason you now see them crawling over your home is that they are looking to bathe in the sun and reproduce with each other.
+Mainly they will assemble on the south side of the house to get the most sun.
 While it is true that they will eventually die off in the winter, they are leaving eggs that could mean they will be back next year.

 How do you get rid of them?

-As a pest control company, it is a fairly simple treatment that we can do to knock these pest down for good.
+As a pest control company, it is a relatively simple treatment that we can do to knock these pests down for good.
 Unfortunately, the products that we use are not available to you, but there are some things that you can do that might be effective.
-Spraying your home with a soap and water mixture creates a great natural repellent.
-Box elder beetles do not like the soap scent and it will generally fly off and land on your neighbors house instead.
+Spraying your home with a soap and water mixture creates an excellent natural repellent.
+Boxelder beetles do not like the soap scent, and it will generally fly off and land on your neighbor’s house instead.

 If you are having limited success with this technique, please give us a call, and we would be happy to help you!